mbmasadeh/SqoopCommands/index.md

 <p>Now the database work is done, but still we need to make the postgresql server discovorable from the server thats hosting Sqoop service, in our
 example its Slave1 (the second server)</p>
+## Setup the DB configuration to accept remote connection

 <p>In the database server we need to open it for all connections (its not recomended for the production manner)</p>
 <p>In the database server, paste this command to open pg_hba.conf file in order to allow some access permissions</p>